-Cyberstalking is defined as the use of email, direct messaging or other electronic means to harass, scare or threaten someone with physical harm.
-Cyberstalking may take various forms, such as bullying, sexual harassment, or other unwelcome attention around your life and activities.
+Cyberstalking is when someone uses electronic communication, social media, and other technology to commit crimes.
+It is defined as the use of email, direct messaging, or other electronic means to harass, scare, or threaten someone with physical harm.
+And it can come in various forms, such as bullying, sexual harassment, or other unwelcome attention around your life and activities.

 Learning the definition of cyberstalking is one thing, but specific examples may help you understand it even better.
-Unfortunately, recent news coverage offers several incidents that reveal the disturbing and insidious nature of this crime.
+Let’s review some recent, real-world incidents.

 The cyberstalkers also sent disturbing items to the victims' address, according to the U.S. Department of Justice.
 These deliveries included a funeral wreath, a book on surviving the death of a spouse, and a bloody pig mask.

 Cyberstalking example #2: Man cyberstalks woman after date refusal After a "love interest" turned him down for a romantic relationship, a Texas man cyberstalked her using more than 100 social media accounts, sending threatening messages to her and to another victim he "saw as a romantic rival," according to the DOJ.

 The cyberstalking campaign—lasting over six months—included using social media accounts to send death threats to the victim and publishing her name, address, and other private information online, known as "doxxing."
 He also messaged her threatening photos.

 Cyberstalking is illegal in the United States, but there aren’t many federal protections.
 The few that do exist include:

 Title 18: An anti-stalking law prohibiting various forms of stalking, including using electronics to cause physical harm or emotional distress.